thomaspinckney3/cs4501/README.md

   	- Tuesday: 3:30 - 5:00 PM Room TBA on Slack
   	- Wednesday: 1:00 - 2:00 PM Room TBA on Slack

-- General Q&A (led by Tom): Times TBD but please email/slack me to reserve a time first.
-If you don't make an appointment, I may not be in my office.
+- General Q&A (led by Tom): Tuesday 2:30-3:15 but please email/slack me to reserve a time first.
+If you don't make an appointment, I may not be available.
+Location TBD.

 There is also always help from the teaching staff and your fellow classmates through slack at https://cs4501-isa.slack.com.